Urobotos/Sandworm/README.md

 > where (in addition to the instructions) you can also find the **3D printable models** needed to build this printer.

 <br>

-### ✂️ A modified `mainsail.cfg` file called `mainsail_custom.cfg` is used:
-The Sandworm printer uses a modified `mainsail.cfg` file called `mainsail_custom.cfg`, the redirected include is listed in `printer.cfg`, so no manual edits are needed.
-This is provided for information only.

-**Modifications include:**
-- **Fan Control**: The part cooling fan turns off during `PAUSE` and then resumes to its previous speed when `RESUME` is triggered.<br>
-   - Benefit: The fan does not run unnecessarily during a pause, which can be extended when using a filament sensor for runout detection.<br>

-- **Nozzle Priming After Pause**: The `point_unretract` macro is executed when printing resumes after a pause.<br>
-   - How it works: The print head returns to the paused position and performs a small filament extrusion to refill the nozzle.<br>
-   - Benefit: Prevents gaps in the print caused by filament leakage during the pause.<br><br>

 ### 📂 Copy & Paste Config Files:
 - Copy all content from the `Sandworm/config` folder and paste them into your printer’s config directory.